-Purposive sampling is typically used for qualitative data collection exercises, though in some cases it is used for quantitative data collection in refugee and conflict-affected populations.
+Purposive sampling is typically used for qualitative data collection exercises, though, in some cases, it is used for quantitative data collection in refugee and conflict-affected populations.
 The most common form of purposive sampling used in these settings is convenience sampling - where participants are picked based on the convenience of the researcher or staff member/volunteer mobilizing participants to participate in the data collection exercise.
-For qualitative data collection, purposive sampling allows certain sub -sections (or segments) of the populations (e.g. adolescent girls, clients of certain health facility, etc.) to be specifically targeted.
+For qualitative data collection, purposive sampling allows certain subsections (or segments) of the populations (e.g. adolescent girls, clients of certain health facility, etc.) to be specifically targeted.
 However, efforts should be made to include a diversity of perspectives even when using purposive sampling.
-For example, if looking for information on participants' opinions of a service delivery program - it would be important to include both highly engaged and less engaged participants in the program in the data collection to understand both perspectives.
-In addition, while perfectly appropriate for qualitative data collection, purposive sampling is generally discouraged for quantitative data collection where the aim is to generate data that represents the underlying population of interest (and therefore relies on a form of random selection - as seen below).
+For example, if looking for information on participants' opinions of a service delivery program, it would be important to include both highly and less engaged participants in the program in the data collection to understand both perspectives.
+In addition, while perfectly appropriate for qualitative data collection, purposive sampling is generally discouraged for quantitative data collection where the aim is to generate data that represents the underlying population of interest (and therefore relies on a form of random selection - as seen below.)
+The total number of interviews/ groups undertaken during qualitative research is flexible and should be determined as the research team decides that saturation (no new information is being collected) is achieved.